 CRM data can get dirty quickly.
 Duplicate record creation and loose data entry standards both contribute to the problem.

 A combination of ongoing user training and technically enforced data entry formats can ensure that the right data is entered in the right fields.
-For example, it should never be possible to enter notes into a phone number field.
+For example, entering notes into a phone number field should never be possible.

-If your CRM system has duplicate avoidance capabilities, make sure this functionality is configured properly.
-Also, use native CRM functionality or a third party tool to regularly scan for suspected duplicates.
+If your CRM system has duplicate avoidance capabilities, ensure this functionality is configured properly.
+Also, use native CRM functionality or a third-party tool to scan for suspected duplicates regularly.
 Institute a merge/purge process.

 2. Make The Interface Relevant to Each User